kulturpool/EDMLib/README.md

 <p>Description: </p>

-<p>A note about the agent e.g. biographical notes.<skos:note> Courtois neveu aîné started
+<p>A note about the agent e.g. biographical notes.<code>&lt;skos:note&gt; Courtois neveu aîné started
-a company of the same name manufacturing brass instruments in Paris in 1803</skos:not e></p>
+a company of the same name manufacturing brass instruments in Paris in 1803&lt;/skos:not e&gt;</code></p>
 </div>

 #### EDM_Agent.dc_date